 Where to find more information about Myanmar?

-You can read our Practical Travel Guide to Myanmar, which is full of useful information for traveling around.
+You can read our Practical Travel Guide to Myanmar, which is full of all the useful information for travel or vacation.

 If you are unsure whether to visit a certain place or not – read some reviews.
 The same applies for accommodation and restaurants.
 Reviews tell you a lot.

-Would you like to add something about Myanmar or update some information?
-Write us an email or comment!
+Have you been backpacking in Myanmar and would you like to add something about Myanmar or update some information?
+Write us a comment!